Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T2A

 Memory Aid

-Real-World Application
+Real-World Example

 You're on a local repeater and want to let others know you're available for contacts.
 You say 'Kilo Alpha One Bravo Charlie, monitoring.'
 This signals that you're listening and ready to make or receive contacts.
 Other operators hearing this know you're available and can call you if they want to make contact.

-FCC Part 97.119Key Concepts
+Reference: FCC Part 97.119

-Repeater operating, Monitoring, Availability indication, Operating procedures
+Repeater operating Monitoring Availability indication Operating procedures

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T2A topic.